mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 9999 29
 ```

+There are still significant numbers of rows in the early 1990s.
+But, the number
+of rows per year drops off sharply before 1994.
+The study uses an arbitrary cut
+off at 1990.

+After combining the upper and lower bounds, the study period runs from 1990 to
+2015.

 ### Parse the date field into subfields

-In the csv file the date is a single field that has the format `mm/dd/yyyy`.
+In the csv file, the date is a single field that has the format `mm/dd/yyyy`.
-That format is too course for the hypothesis.
-Add columns for the `year`,
+That format is too course.
+The solution is to break apart the date and add
-`month` and `day`.
-Alternatively, use a database that has a `date` datatype.
+columns for the `year`, `month` and `day`.

+Alternatively, you could use a database that has a `date` datatype.
+(SQLite
-(SQLite doesn't have a `date` type)
+doesn't have a `date` data type.)

 ```python
 def parse_date(date_of_stop_field):